cosinekitty/astronomy/source/csharp/README.md

 for converting from one orientation to another.
 Source: EQD = equatorial system, using equator of the specified date/time.
 Target: HOR = horizontal system.

-Use [`Astronomy.HorizonFromVector`](#Astronomy.HorizonFromVector) to convert the return value to a traditional altitude/azimuth pair.

 | Type | Parameter | Description |
 | --- | --- | --- |